Predictive models of Renewable electricity generation and electricity consumption profiles through Fourier Transform analysis

 1. Predictive modelling for both production and consumption based on geographical, economical and societal features.

-This framework would provide a fair and data-driven comparison of storage technologies and their potential around the world based on few parameters only.
+This framework would provide a fair and data-driven comparison of storage technologies and their potential around the world based on few key parameters only.

 The Tasks